 Weight: 1.73 pounds (786g)

 Size: 11.5 x 7.93 x 0.36 inches (292.10 x 201.42 x 8.4mm; W x D x H)

-Microsoft managed to up the device's screen size by a few hairs, from a straight 12 inches to this year's 12.3 inches, without affecting its footprint at all.
-In fact, the firm shaved more than half a millimeter off of its thickness, from 9.1mm to 8.4mm – all while fitting full-fat mobile processors.
+Microsoft boosted the Surface Pro 4’s display size by a few hairs, from 12 inches to 12.3 inches, without compromising on the device’s footprint.
+On the contrary, the company shaved more than half a millimeter off of its thickness, from 9.1mm to 8.4mm – all while including full-fat mobile U-series processors.

 Then, Microsoft brought the screen's optical stack – the series of sensors, diodes and pixels beneath the glass – even closer to the glass now, a key point of Microsoft's trademarked PixelSense screen technology.

 The display is thus incredibly responsive to touch, and the further sensitivity it brings to the stylus experience is huge.
 In tandem with the improved Surface Pen, the screen detects 1,024 levels of pressure, even during a single stroke.

 Now, let’s take a look at that resolution.
 Microsoft upped the Surface Pro 4’s resolution from 2,160 x 1,440 (216 ppi, or pixels per inch) to 2,736 x 1,824.
 That makes for a whopping 267 ppi for the Surface Pro 4, which blows the MacBook Air 2017 (128 ppi for the 13-inch) away completely, and just barely beats out the first-generation iPad Pro 12.9-inch at 264 ppi.